waelsultan28/youtube-shorts-automation/README.md

 - Breaking changes (if any)
 - Installation instructions

+## Open Source

+This project is open source and welcomes contributions from the community.
+We believe in the power of collaboration and are excited to see how others might extend and improve this tool.

+### How to Contribute

+We welcome contributions of all kinds - from bug reports to feature requests to code contributions.
+Please see our [CONTRIBUTING.md](CONTRIBUTING.md) file for detailed guidelines on how to contribute.

+### Code of Conduct

+We are committed to providing a welcoming and inclusive experience for everyone.
+Please read our [Code of Conduct](CODE_OF_CONDUCT.md) before participating in our community.

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+The MIT License is a permissive license that allows you to use, modify, and distribute this software for both private and commercial purposes.